etikawdywt16/gross-premium-valuation-reserve/README.md

-# gross premium valuation reserve
+# Gross Premium Valuation Reserve
- This repository is to make a calculator to calculate gross premium reserve for life insurance.
+ This repository is to make a calculator to calculate gross premium valuation reserve for life insurance.